 You can see my YouTube on this ride here

-> There was a restaurant opposite, that never seemed to open, also there was some sort of building, it looked like a mini bullring.
+There was what seemed to be a restaurant opposite, that I didn’t ever see open, also there was some sort of building, it looked like a mini bullring.
 Nothing seemed to be going on there.
-Other than that it was just farmland, in the direction from which I came, and hills in the direction I’d be going.
-Over the hills is Alhama de Granada, a town that is visited by the Altravesur route but I decided to by-pass it as I had no need to go into a town.
+Other than that it was just farmland in the direction from which I came, and forested hills in the direction I’d be going, towards Alhama de Granada.

-> The riding was for several kilometres along a dusty camino, through hilly farmland.
-Luckily I’d brought with me a dust mask that Cassie had given me on my Everest Base Camp trek, it came in handy on that dusty trail.
+The riding was for several kilometres along an extremely dusty camino, through hilly farmland.
+Luckily I’d brought with me a dust mask that Cassie had given me on my Everest Base Camp trek, it came in handy on that dusty trail, as a few cars sped by me each kicking up a huge dust cloud.
 Eventually the views became woodland along the Natural Park of Tajeda to my right and rolling hills and farmland to my left.

-> There’s a while on the surfaced road then a left turn onto a red-soil camino, through olive grove after olive grove!
+There’s a while on the surfaced road then a left turn onto a red-soil camino, through olive grove after olive grove!
 I had a bit of an incident, I’d rested for lunch, and walked into the bush to do a wee but there was a cloud of mozzies so I moved forward a little, not realising I was now in view of the camino, when the only car I’d seen for hours came along.
 In my panic I pulled up my shorts while still weeing…..it was a bit messy, and soggy for a while!!
 Lesson learned, stop weeing, don’t panic!

 I passed through a small pueblo, Arena del Rey, stopping at a very run down supermarket to buy an ice-cream.
 There obviously wasn’t much trade here, the lady had no lights on, no refrigerated drinks and just a chest freezer with opened multi-packs of two different ice-creams, I took a Cornetto type one, but found it to be stale so gave it to a stray dog, who quite enjoyed it!